Horoirangi Marine Reserve

 Large yellow triangles onshore mark the northern and southern boundaries; offshore buoys mark the ends and the outermost corners of the reserve.
 Note these markers may not always be present due to operational requirements.

-The bluffs overlooking Horoirangi Marine Reserve are more than a dramatic landscape, they are also the source of rocks for the rugged boulder reefs below.
-The reefs extend offshore up to 400 m and to a depth of around 20 m.
+The bluffs overlooking the Horoirangi Marine Reserve may be breathtaking, but the real attraction lies just below the surface.
+Rugged boulder reefs that are thriving with life extend 400 m off shore and to a depth of around 20 m.

-The reefs support a typical array of animals.
-Shellfish, anemones, sponges and sea squirts cling to the rocks; snails, starfish and crustaceans move secretively amongst the boulders, and various fish patrol above.
+The reef supports a diverse range of shellfish, anemones, sponges and sea squirts that cling to the rocks while snails, starfish and crustaceans sneak amongst the boulders.

 Ambush starfish are unusually common in Horoirangi, and their colours provide a sharp contrast to the subdued hues of the rocks and most of the other reef species.